likid0/argocd-odf/README.md

 # argocd-odf Deployment

+1. Fork this Github Repo: https://github.com/likid0/argocd-odf/

-Modify the values as needed:
+2. Modify the values/variables for the Helm charts as needed:

 - Argocd deployment: